jfmherokiller/customllvm/llvm/docs/SegmentedStacks.rst

 done by allocating stack blocks (henceforth called *stacklets*) and linking them into a doubly linked list.
 The function prologue is responsible for checking if the current stacklet has enough space for the function to execute; and if not, call into the libgcc runtime to allocate more stack space.
-Segmented stacks are enabled with the ``"split-stack"`` attribute on LLVM functions.
+When using ``llc``, segmented stacks can be enabled by adding ``-segmented-stacks`` to the command line.

 The runtime functionality is `already there in libgcc
 <http://gcc.gnu.org/wiki/SplitStacks>`_.